 The inspection target is to be completed annually, before the start of fire season each year.
 Intrusive-type inspections will be performed approximately every five-years as per the standard Distribution Inspection and Maintenance Program.
 The inspection process is unchanged during high-risk and red flag days.
-See attached EOP 1.02 and 1.07 for further information.

-Note: if Roseville Electric Utility staff discovers a facility in need of repair that is owned by an entity other than Roseville Electric Utility, Roseville Electric Utility will issue a notice to repair (Safety Hazard Notification) to the facility owner so that necessary repairs can be completed.
+Note: if Roseville Electric Utility employees find a facility that is in need of repair but is not owned by the Utility, REU will send the facility owner a notice to repair (Safety Hazard Notification) so that the required repairs can be made by the correct party.